textpattern/textpattern.github.io/tags/tag-basics/integrated-tag-notation.md

 ## Mixed markup notation

 Mixed markup notation means using HTML tags and Texpattern tags together but distinctly.
-You can readily see each tag type, thus the role it’s playing in the markup.
+You can readily see each tag type, thus the role it's playing in the markup.
 Add plugin tags to the mix and markup can get lengthy and complex, even if you can see the different tag types.

 Despite the lengthier result, character-wise, writing markup this way can be easier for new users of Textpattern, and especially those already familiar with HTML.
 In fact, this is often how people write their markup without giving it much thought.